jean-pierreBoth/probminhash/README.md

 ## Some examples

-Some examples of usage (see the tests in each module) consisting to estimate intersection of contents of 2 vectors:
+Some example of usage (more in the tests in each module) consisting to estimate intersection of contents of 2 vectors:

 * Probminhash